 With the number of non-hotel accommodations increasing, we’ve decided it’s high-time to round ’em up.
-Here’s 10 cheap alternatives to hotels that will save you big bucks!
+Here’s 12 cheap alternatives to hotels to consider for your next holiday.

-It can’t be said enough – AirBNB has been a game changer for travel.
-Whether you want your own apartment, a private room, or just a hammock to snooze in, AirBNB offers a huge range of affordable options.
-It’s our go-to choice for travel and living since we are nomadic.
-If you’re two or more people, it’s nearly always cheaper than a hostel dorm!
+It can’t be said enough – AirBNB has been a game changer for travel (.
+Whether you want your own apartment, a private room, or a hammock to snooze in, AirBNB offers a huge range of affordable options.
+If you’re two or more people, it’s often cheaper than a hostel dorm – a welcome reprieve when you just need some space.

 If you’d like a coupon code for AirBNB, just use our $25 USD credit here.
 If you already have an account, you can create a new one to apply the code!